 Cooking oils: olive oil, avocado oil, coconut oil, sesame oil--whatever oils you use and will rotate regularly.
 Keep in mind that most cooking oils have about a year shelf life.
 They may go rancid after that, but they will certainly not be at peak flavor even if they don't, so stock up accordingly.

 Seasonings: salt, pepper, soy sauce, garlic powder, onion powder, seasoned salt.
-Everyone's seasoning list will be different (and you don't want to overdo it because spices lose freshness quickly once they're opened) but here are a few of my favorites: Italian seasoning, smoked paprika, thyme (prefer fresh but always keep dried around, too), cumin, cayenne pepper, chili powder, cinnamon, nutmeg, mustard powder.
+Everyone's seasoning list will be different (and you don't want to overdo it because spices lose freshness quickly once they're opened) but here are a few common ones that many people go through quickly: Italian seasoning, thyme (prefer fresh but always keep dried around, too), cumin, cayenne pepper, chili powder, cinnamon, nutmeg, mustard powder.
 HINT: If you buy spices in whole form and grind them as you use them, they'll stay fresh a lot longer.

 Sweeteners: sugar, brown sugar, powdered sugar, honey, maple syrup, coconut sugar, palm sugar, stevia, jams and jellies, etc.

 Nut butters: peanut, almond, cashew, tahini, whatever you like.
-(As far as peanut butter, try not to buy conventional as it is full of horrible trans fats (yes, Skippy, I'm looking at you).
+(As far as peanut butter, try not to buy conventional as it is full of horrible trans fats (yes, Skippy, looking at you).
 Costco now makes a shelf-stable organic product with nothing but peanuts and salt in it.
+And it's delicious!
 Once opened, though, all real nut butters have to go in the fridge.)

 Crackers: Nice to have on hand for company and the like, but don't keep too many around because they can get stale pretty quickly (more than 6 months is probably too long).